keithalewis/lac/README.md

 :i int 123
 ```

-pushes 123, as an `int`, on the stack and any future occurrence of `i` will be replaced by 123.
+pushes 123 as an `int` on the stack and any future occurrence of `i` will be replaced by 123.

 ```